-When it comes to picking a trim paint, in every case, you save money in the long run by using quality paint: always get the best paint for trim that you can afford.
-Quality paint looks better, holds its color longer, goes on without spitting…and you can really scrub it clean.
-Other paints: meh, not so much.
+When it comes to picking a trim paint, in every case, you save money in the long run by using quality paint: Quality paint looks better, holds its color longer, goes on without spitting…and you can really scrub it clean.
+Always get the best paint for trim that you can afford.

-- Choose the brand and line of paint: we describe the two we use most, we love the Advance paint as it looks incredible like oil paint…but it takes experience to apply.
+- Choose the brand and line of paint: we describe the two we use most, we love and recommend Advance from Ben Moore: it looks incredible like oil paint…but it takes experience to apply.

 - Choose your sheen: most folks like semi-gloss.

-- Choose your color: an off-white is very nice.
+- Choose your color: an off-white is standard.

 - We list the basic tools and refer you to the ‘how-to’ steps.

 If you need to block stains, read our post about stain blocking primer.

 If you just want the bottom line: there are 2 trim paints that we use over and over, and both are excellent.
 More follows this summary:

 - Benjamin Moore’s Advance shown above; self-levels just like oil paint and looks amazing.
 This ships pure white unless you email the seller.
 This is the best seller of this paint: very responsive.
 Explained more below.